Internships can be:

 - Consider Additional Ways to Gain Experience

-The UVA Career Center supports the NACE standards on internships that state internships need to meet specific criteria to ensure compliance with the US Department of Labor and Fair Labor and Standards Act (FLSA).
+The UVA Career Center supports the NACE standards on internships.
+These standards state that internships need to meet specific criteria to ensure compliance with the US Department of Labor and Fair Labor and Standards Act (FLSA).

 - The experience must be an extension of the classroom.
 I.e., a learning experience where you can apply the knowledge gained in the classroom.
 It must not be simply to benefit the employer.
 It also cannot be work that a regular employee would typically do.